1. Home: Explore careers

 Day-to-day tasks

-• meet with clients, their families or other professionals
+• meet with clients of all ages, families and other professionals

 • use a variety of musical styles and instruments in client-led, group or individual therapy sessions

-• have regular clinical supervision sessions with a senior music therapist
+• monitor progress and have regular sessions with a senior music therapist

-• write reports, make recommendations, create and update confidential records
+• write reports, make recommendations and keep confidential records

 • clean and maintain instruments and order supplies